 – Solidarity with French cartoonists –

-Several German newspapers ran the cartoons featuring the Prophet Mohammed on their front pages in a gesture of solidarity with the murdered French cartoonists and in defence of free speech.
+Several European newspapers ran the cartoons featuring the Prophet Mohammed on their front pages in a gesture of solidarity with the murdered French cartoonists and in defence of free speech.

 The Hamburg firebombing comes at a time of heightened tensions over the rise of a new anti-Islamic movement in Germany.

-A right-wing populist group called "Patriotic Europeans Against the Islamisation of the Occident"(PEGIDA), has called for its weekly march in the eastern city of Dresden Monday to be dedicated to "the victims of terrorism in Paris".
+The right-wing populist group, “Patriotic Europeans Against the Islamisation of the Occident”(PEGIDA), has called for its 12th weekly march in the eastern city of Dresden Monday to be dedicated to “the victims of terrorism in Paris”.

 Justice Minister Heiko Maas accused the group of trying to exploit the killings and urged it to call off its rally.